lowrycode/table-tennis-league/README.md

 ## Club Reviews page

-The Club Reviews page is where the CRUD functionality happens for a typical authenticated user.
+The Club Reviews page is where the CRUD functionality happens for a regular authenticated user.

 The page is accessed when a user clicks on the Club review information for a particular club on the Clubs page.